Approximate reading time: 12min

 Random story:

 It’s rather cliched I know, but butterflies always remind me of my mother, probably because she had these two diamante-styled butterfly tops that she often used to wear.
-The year before she died she wore one of them to our first ever ‘mother and daughter’ photoshoot together.
-Honestly, it was one of the loveliest days I ever had with her and I think it kind of etched that image of her and butterflies into my mind.
+The year before she died, she wore one of them to our first ever ‘mother and daughter’ photoshoot together.
+Honestly, it was one of the loveliest days I ever had with her, and I think it kind of etched that image of her and butterflies into my mind.
 A couple of weeks after her death in 2016, I came out of school one day and walked straight into a flutter of beautiful butterflies.

 Another time I was sitting in the hairdresser’s and this random butterfly flew into the salon and was fluttering around the hairdresser and me.
 It then flew out the salon door only to fly right back in a couple of seconds later, coming straight back to us.
-Everyone in the salon was laughing….I passed the comment that my mother coming to check he was doing a good job.
+Everyone in the salon was laughing….I passed the comment that my mother was coming to check he was doing a good job.

 The energy in the hairdressers that day was light, happy and playful…..which were the best parts of my mum.